 linked in pixel

-• Angle-closure glaucoma is less common but more severe, and is marked with a rapid rise in eye pressure and severe vision loss
+• Angle-closure glaucoma is less common but more severe and is marked with a rapid rise in eye pressure and severe vision loss.

-• People with a family history of glaucoma or diabetes are at greater risk for glaucoma
+• People with a family history of glaucoma or diabetes are at greater risk for glaucoma.

-• About 800,000 Americans 40 to 50 years of age have elevated IOP from glaucoma
+• About 800,000 Americans 40 to 50 years of age have elevated eye pressure from glaucoma.

-• Approximately 2,000,000 Americans over 70 have elevated IOP from glaucoma
+• Approximately 2,000,000 Americans over 70 have elevated eye pressure from glaucoma.

 Read more healthy living and lifestyle tips.